 It all starts with a little tingle.
 Then a light itch or two.
 You keep going about your day, then BOOM.
 The itchiness rapidly increases.
 Now you feel your hair is on fire and you want your money back from that “darn hairstylist” and then you start dialing the hairstylist right away or make emergency phone calls to your girlfriends.
 I get it, trust me we have all been there.

 There are stylists that will ask clients about their scalp and if they are allergic to anything synthetic that they know of.
-The stylist might even go an extra mile in asking if you are prone to itchy scalp so that he/she can wash the alkaline out of the braiding hair that most manufacturers produce today.
+The stylist might even go an extra mile in asking if you are prone to having an itchy scalp so that he/she can wash the alkaline out of the braiding hair that most manufacturers produce today.

-Let me disclose that even though your synthetic hair is washed in Apple cider vinegar prior to installation, you might be simply experiencing normal itchiness that might stem from your scalp being dry, in which case you need to moisturize it.
+Let me disclose that even though your synthetic hair is washed in Apple cider vinegar prior to installation, you might be simply experiencing normal itchiness that might stem from your scalp is dry, in which case you need to moisturize it.
 Or you might be due for a wash.